 - Set an electric pressure cooker to the sauté function.
 Add the butter and onions and cook until softened.
 Stir in the ginger, garlic, garam masala, cumin, cayenne and ½ teaspoon salt.
 Cook about 30 seconds, until fragrant.

-- Add the chicken, tomato sauce and ¼ cup cream to the pot and stir to combine.
+- Add the chicken, tomato sauce, 1/2 teaspoon salt and ¼ cup cream to the pot and stir to combine.

 - Cover and set to pressure cook at high pressure for 8 minutes.
 Release the pressure manually.

 - Scoop the chicken out of the pot with a slotted spoon (cover to keep warm).
 Add the remaining ¼ cup cream to the sauce in the pot.
 Press the sauté or reduce button.
 Let the sauce simmer until slightly reduced and thickened, 8 – 10 minutes.